hybridgroup/commander/README.md

 Commander
 =====================

-An app to control robots from your mobile device.
+A mobile app to control robots and connected devices.

 ## Build Status: